 Dún Ailinne consists of a massive bank and ditch enclosing the summit of an entire hill, built sometime after 700BC.
-The enclosure, 365m across, probably defines the ceremonial space of this royal site, and is similar to the large ceremonial enclosures at Tara and Eamain Macha (Navan).
-Archaeological excavations have shown that there was activity on the hill top since the Neolithic, and uncovered a complex series of later prehistoric building phases in timber.
-These timber structures appear to have been ceremonial buildings.
+The enclosure, 474 metres in diameter, probably defines the ceremonial space of this royal site, and is similar to the large ceremonial enclosures at Tara and Navan Fort (Eamain Macha).
+Archaeological excavations have shown that there was activity on the hill top since the Neolithic, and have also uncovered a complex series of Iron Age timber buildings.
+These circular timber structures appear to have been ceremonial buildings built over three broad phases.
+What remains of these structures are the pits and ditches dug during their construction.
+These are studied by archaeologists in order to understand how these structures were built and might have functioned in the past.

 KEY FEATURES

-Perched atop Knockaulin hill, Dún Ailinne features a vast ceremonial enclosure, complex timber structures built and rebuilt through the Iron Age, and evidence of feasting and craft production.
-These features reveal a powerful ritual centre, where political authority, seasonal gatherings, and elite social performances shaped ancient Irish kingship.
+Dún Ailinne features a vast ceremonial enclosure, with evidence of complex timber structures at the centre of the enclosure built and rebuilt through the Iron Age, and the remains of feasting and craft production.
+These features suggest a powerful ritual centre, where political authority and seasonal gatherings asserted the Leinster kingship.

 Earth Bank and Internal Ditch

-Dún Ailinne is defined by a massive circular earth bank with an internal ditch, an architectural form that is symbolic rather than defensive.
-Encircling about 13 hectares atop the hill, this enclosure set apart a sacred ceremonial zone.
-Visible from afar, it projected political authority and framed ritual movement within.
-Ubiquitous at royal inauguration sites, this layout reinforced Leinster kingship through space and symbolism.
+Dún Ailinne is defined by a massive circular earthen bank- the largest of the Royal Sites enclosures with an internal ditch, an architectural form that is symbolic rather than defensive.
+Encircling about 13 hectares atop the hill, this enclosure is understood to have set apart a sacred ceremonial zone.
+Navan Fort and Rathcroghan and Tara have evidence of comparable circular earthen banks.

-Excavations revealed three successive timber structures built in concentric ring patterns within the enclosure.
-Beginning with a simple circular palisade (White Phase), it evolved into a complex figure of eight structure with a funnel‑shaped entrance (Rose Phase) and culminated in the Mauve Phase, an elaborate double palisade encircling smaller timber circles.
-These indicate repeated ceremonial rebuilding, perhaps marking evolving ritual practices.
+Excavations have revealed three successive phases of timber structures built in concentric ring patterns within the enclosure.
+Beginning with a simple circular palisade (White Phase), it evolved into a complex figure of eight structure with a funnel‑shaped entrance (Rose Phase).
+We know little of how this ceremonial structure was used but it is very similar to a structure found at Navan dated to about 150BC.
+The third Mauve Phase revealed an elaborate double palisade encircling smaller timber circles.

 Visit Dún Ailinne